dojo/docs/developer/design/bootstrap.rst

   //>>excludeEnd("replaceLoaderConfig")

 Global djConfig is allowed for backcompat in the v1.x line.
-The perference of dojoConfig, djConfig, or require (the RequireJS configuration object) is as given above.
+The preference of dojoConfig, djConfig, or require (the RequireJS configuration object) is as given above.

 The application of the anonymous function is bracketed by a build pragma (this is the only build pragma that exists in